 According to research by Gartner, fewer than 0.01% of all consumer apps are considered a financial success by their creators.
 That means that of the three million apps available right now in the Android and Apple app stores, only 300 will be considered to have been a financial successful by their makers.
 That places the odds of your app being a financial success at approximately 10,000 to 1.

 TV shows such as the X-factor and the Apprentice constantly encourage people to “follow their dream” and not allow others to dampen your ambition.
 While it’s true that you need a good amount of self-confidence and determination to be successful in business, you must also weigh that against the very real possibility that you could be putting yourself into a lifetime of debt.
-To start a business without fully considering the risks involved is nothing short of irresponsible.
+To start a business without fully considering the risks involved is irresponsible.

 Why are there so many apps available if so few of them ever make a profit?

 Most of the apps you see in the app store are produced and published by the developers who built them.
-These apps are often created as side projects by an agency that build apps for other businesses.
+These apps are often created as side projects by an agency building apps for other businesses.
 The apps will be developed during their quiet periods when they are not being paid to develop apps for other people or on evenings and weekends.

 An app developer is much better able to take a risk publishing an app that does not make a profit because their only investment risk is their own free time.